Updated August 2026 · Verified against Trade Commissioner Service - Global Affairs Canada guidelines

 Application Steps

-1 Sign Up for TCS Alerts Register on the Trade Commissioner Service website to receive email alerts about upcoming CFP and PDA announcements for your target markets (Brazil, China, India, Israel, South Korea, Taiwan).
+1 Sign Up for TCS Alerts Register on the Trade Commissioner Service website to receive email alerts about upcoming delegations and calls for proposals, and watch the IPP missions table for your target market (the 2026-27 pipeline covers Japan, Brazil, Taiwan, the United Kingdom, France, India, the Netherlands and Singapore).

 Required Documents 9